WebAssembly/component-model/design/mvp/Explainer.md

 ABI is extended for [memory64] and [GC].

-As explained in the [concurrency explainer][waiting], a thread created by `thread.new_indirect` is initially in a suspended state and must be resumed eagerly or lazily by [`thread.yield-to`](#-threadyield-to) or [`thread.resume-later`](#-threadresume-later), resp., to begin execution.
+As explained in the [concurrency explainer][waiting], a thread created by `thread.new-indirect` is initially in a suspended state and must be resumed eagerly or lazily by [`thread.yield-to`](#-threadyield-to) or [`thread.resume-later`](#-threadresume-later), resp., to begin execution.